arcanemachine/osx-kvm-helpers/usb-passthrough/README.md

 # usb-passthrough

-This section made possible by `[this repo](https://github.com/sickcodes/Docker-OSX#usbfluxd-iphone-usb---network-style-passthrough-osx-kvm-docker-osx)`.
+This section made possible by [this repo](https://github.com/sickcodes/Docker-OSX#usbfluxd-iphone-usb---network-style-passthrough-osx-kvm-docker-osx).

 These scripts are used to easily enable USB-over-network passthrough for my macOS VM instances.